digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/repairing.rst

 - Contracts are often interdependent requiring care to honor dependencies such that the set of imported contracts is internally consistent.
 This requires particular attention if you choose to modify contracts prior to their import.
-- Additionally use of `divulgence <https://docs.daml.com/concepts/ledger-model/ledger-privacy.html#divulgence-when-non-stakeholders-see-contracts>`__
-  in the original ledger has likely introduced non-obvious dependencies that may impede exercising contract choices after import.
-As a result such divulged contracts need to be re-divulged as part of the import (by exercising existing choices or if there are no-side-effect-free choices that re-divulge the necessary contracts by extending your Daml models with new choices).
+- Additionally, the use of `divulgence <https://docs.daml.com/concepts/ledger-model/ledger-privacy.html#divulgence-when-non-stakeholders-see-contracts>`__ in the original ledger could have likely introduced non-obvious dependencies that may impede exercising contract choices after import.
+As a result, such divulged contracts need to be re-divulged as part of the import (by exercising existing choices or, if there are no-side-effect-free choices that re-divulge the necessary contracts, by extending your Daml models with new choices).
-- Party Ids have a stricter format on Canton than on non-Canton ledgers ending with a required "fingerprint" suffix, so at a minimum, you will need to "remap" party ids.
+- Party Ids have a strict format on Canton ledgers ending with a required "fingerprint" suffix, so at a minimum, you will need to "remap" party ids.
 - :ref:`Canton contract keys <canton_keys>` do not have to be unique, so if your Daml models rely on uniqueness, consider extending the models using :ref:`these strategies <canton_keys_workarounds>` or limit your Canton Participants